William758/ZetTweaks/README.md

 - Pickups that go out of bounds are teleported back onto the stage.

-- Increase Huntress targeting range by 2m every level and prioritize enemies near the crosshair.

 - Prevent allied drones from targeting allies after certain items proc.

 - EquipmentDrones have a 25% chance to drop equipment after they are destroyed.